Skip to Content

 \[\sum^{\infty}_{n=1}{b_n} \text{ converges} \implies \sum^{\infty}_{n=1}{a_n} \text{ converges} \]

 The intuition behind this is rather simple.
 If \(b_n\) converges, then the sum of all terms of \(b_n\) is finite.
 If \(a_n\) is always less than or equal to \(b_n\), then the sum of all terms of \(a_n\) must also be finite.
-Because we are only allowing for positve terms, we also do not have to worry about convergence against negative infinity.
+Because we are only allowing for positive terms, we also do not have to worry about convergence against negative infinity.

 Proof